Dottie West: Financial challenges and bankruptcy

 In her later years, West became known for her spending habits.
 In some instances, stores would remain open through midnight so she could shop alone.
 "I can spend money real quick, I'm good at that.
 And there's been times that maybe I spent it in a way that I shouldn't.
 But I've always enjoyed it," she later commented.
 By the 1980s, West was bringing in between one and two million dollars yearly.
 During this period, West purchased a colonial mansion in Williamson County, Tennessee.
 The home was equipped with a bowling alley, closets organized with designer clothes, and a nursery for her two grandchildren.
 West also had a mirror built on the ceiling above her master bed.

 In August 1990, West filed for chapter 11 bankruptcy, owing the US Internal Revenue Service $1 million.
 She later switched to chapter seven, which allowed her to liquidate her assets.
 Her management company claimed West "breached" her contract and sued her for $130,000.
 Her former manager Michael Brokaw claimed that he was due 15% of her earnings and had yet to be paid.
 He sued her for $110,295.
-In September 1990, the First American National Bank seized her colonial mansion after previously buying it for $800,000.
+In September 1990, the First American National Bank seized her colonial mansion after previously buying it at a foreclosure sale for $800,000.
 Her Chevrolet Corvette was also seized and Kenny Rogers lent her a car, instead.
 West then moved into Nashville's Wessex Towers condominiums.
 Several months later, an unknown caller informed bankruptcy trustee John McLemore that West was secretly hiding personal possessions in storage to avoid their seizure by the IRS.
 In April 1991, several porcelain objects and a guitar were found in a storage facility.

 In June 1991, the IRS held a public auction where people bought West's personal possessions.
 Some fans bought items and returned them to West.
 Items sold at the auction included West's baby grand piano and her 1976 Cadillac Fleetwood.
 Despite the proceeds from the auction, West was still left with debt.